About the Program

 - Bringing together influential foreign policymakers, scholars, and CFR members in New York, Washington, DC, and other select cities to debate the merits of different approaches to solving transnational problems and frameworks at meetings;

-- Hosting meetings designed to help foreign policy experts discuss and assess the opportunities and obstacles to more effective international cooperation - Providing a state-of-the-art web presence as a resource to help foreign policy experts and the broader public better understand the future of international cooperation.
+- Hosting meetings designed to help foreign policy experts discuss and assess the opportunities and obstacles to more effective international cooperation.